-Concentration of sales: Sales of the First Defense® product line aggregated 99% and 98% of our total product sales during the years ended December 31, 2022 and 2021, respectively, and 99% of our total product sales during both of the three-month periods ended March 31, 2023 and 2022.
-Our primary customers for the majority of our product sales (92% and 86% during the years ended December 31, 2022 and 2021, respectively, and 87% and 92% during the three-month periods ended March 31, 2023 and 2022, respectively) are in the U.S. dairy and beef industries.
-Product sales to international customers, who are also in the dairy and beef industries, aggregated 8% and 14% of our total product sales during the years ended December 31, 2022 and 2021, respectively, and 13% and 8% of total product sales during the three-month periods ended March 31, 2023 and 2022, respectively.
+Concentration of sales: Sales of the First Defense® product line aggregated 99% and 98% of our total product sales during the years ended December 31, 2022 and 2021, respectively, and 99% of our total product sales during the nine-month periods ended September 30, 2023 and 2022.
+Our primary customers for the majority of our product sales (92% and 86% during the years ended December 31, 2022 and 2021, respectively, and 90% and 91% during the nine-month periods ended September 30, 2023 and 2022, respectively) are in the U.S. dairy and beef industries.
+Product sales to international customers, who are also in the dairy and beef industries, aggregated 8% and 14% of our total product sales during the years ended December 31, 2022 and 2021, respectively, and 10% and 9% of total product sales during the nine-month periods ended September 30, 2023 and 2022, respectively.
 The concentration of our sales from one product into just two markets (the dairy and beef markets) is a risk to our business.
 The animal health distribution segment has been aggressively consolidating over the last few years, with larger distributors acquiring smaller distributors.
-A large portion of our product sales (73% during both of the years ended December 31, 2022 and 2021 and 77% and 75% during the three-month periods ended March 31, 2023 and 2022, respectively) was made to two large distributors.
-A large portion of our trade accounts receivable (71% as of March 31, 2023 and 69% as of December 31, 2022) was due from these two distributors.
-We have a good history with these distributors, but the concentration of sales and accounts receivable with a small number of customers does present a risk to us, including risks related to such customers experiencing financial difficulties or altering the basis on which they do business with us in a manner unfavorable to us.
+A large portion of our product sales (73% during both of the years ended December 31, 2022 and 2021 and 79% and 72% during the nine-month periods ended September 30, 2023 and 2021, respectively) was made to two large distributors.
+A large portion of our product sales (73% during both of the years ended December 31, 2022) was due from these two distributors.
+We have a good history with these distributors, but the concentration of sales and accounts receivable (81% as of September 30, 2023 and 69% as of December 31, 2022) was due from these two distributors.
+We have a good history with these distributors, but the concentration of sales and accounts receivable with a small number of customers does present a risk to us, including risks related to such customers experiencing financial difficulties or altering the basis on which they do business with us in a manner unfavorab